Trauma-Informed Services Available Worldwide

 Loss of interest in things that you used to enjoy

-Living in fear of another person for an extended time
+Living in fear of another person for an extended period of time.

 RESULTS CAN TAKE A SECOND TO LOAD